angularjs-nvd3-directives/angularjs-nvd3-directives/axis.formatting.md

 https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-tickValues
 The explicit tick values take precedent over the tick arguments set by axis.ticks

-Datatype: Array of values where the axis will be rendered.  d3 will use the supplied array of values to create the respective axes, rather than calculating the axes itself.
+Datatype: (Array or Function) Array of values where the axis will be rendered.  d3 will use the supplied array of values to create the respective axes, rather than calculating the axes itself.

+Array
 {% highlight html %}
 <div ng-controller="ExampleCtrl">
     <nvd3-line-chart